noteflakes-music/lyp/README.md

   <a href="https://github.com/lyp-packages/index#readme">The lyp package index</a>
 </p>

-# lyp - a package manager for lilypond
+# lyp - a package manager for Lilypond

-Use lyp to install and manage packages for lilypond, and install and manage multiple versions of lilypond on your machine.
+Use lyp to install and manage packages for Lilypond, and install and manage multiple versions of Lilypond on your machine.

-__Code reuse__: lyp lets you install packages that act as lilypond code libraries and can be used to enhance your lilypond files with additional functionality.
+__Code reuse__: lyp lets you install packages that act as Lilypond code libraries and can be used to enhance your Lilypond files with additional functionality.
 Packages can depend on other packages.
 Lyp resolves both direct and transitive package dependencies, and automatically selects the correct version to use for each package.

-__No hassle Lilypond installation__: With lyp you can also install any version of lilypond on your machine with a single command, without having to visit the lilypond website, clicking a link and then copying files around.
-In addition, lyp lets you switch between multiple versions of lilypond and always keep your machine up to date with the latest version.
+__No hassle Lilypond installation__: With lyp you can also install any version of Lilypond on your machine with a single command, without having to visit the Lilypond website, clicking a link and then copying files around.
+In addition, lyp lets you switch between multiple versions of Lilypond and always keep your machine up to date with the latest version.

 ## Table of contents